 Yes, almost had a week in Perth!
 The whole tour sold out pretty quick and I was adding so many shows I wasn’t planning on doing.
 It can make you nervous putting a big show on sale so to see them selling out is always surprising.
 If you’ve seen me play you might notice I like to look at everyone – looking at people and having a little moment is my favourite.

-My first Meg Mac show will be at The Forum in Melbourne next month.
+My first Meg Mac show will be at The Forum in Melbourne tomorrow night.
 I am look forward to hearing your setlist.
 How much does it differ from show to show?
 Will there be any surprises for Melbourne?

 Thanks!
 I’ve been playing almost all of the album at most of the shows but have a few moments where it is just me and my keyboard or just me and my loop pedal on stage.
 And I’ve just done a Like A Version on Triple J so I think I might try playing that live in Melbourne this week.